tonethar/IGME-330-Spring-2019/weekly/week-10A-notes.md

   - creating a [*Palindrome Detector*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-palindrome-detector.md) - palindromes are a form of [**Constrained Writing**](https://en.wikipedia.org/wiki/Constrained_writing)
   - creating a [*Diastic Machine*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-2.md#III) demo in class, which was another example of Constained Writing
   - learning about how to count all of the words on a page, how to designate and remove words we are not interested in ([**Stop Words**](https://en.wikipedia.org/wiki/Stop_words)) utlizing array methods, and created our own [*Word Cloud*](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-word-cloud.md) app
-  - utilized the RiTa.js library to analyze text for the parts-of-speech of words, and saw how to query the library for random words of the same part of speech, and similar sounding words.
-With this information we created a [Maddening Libs](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-4.md#III) web app
+  - utilized the [RiTa.js](http://rednoise.org/rita/) library to analyze text for the parts-of-speech of words, and saw how to query the library for random words of the same part of speech, and similar sounding words.
+With this information we created a [Maddening Libs](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-4.md#III) web app.
+We also saw that RiTa can be used to singularize/pluralize word and for verb conjugation
+  - finally, we learned about how to use RiTa to specify a *grammar*, *terminal* and *non-terminal* symbols, and *production rules*.
+We looked at a [Haiku](https://grammar.yourdictionary.com/style-and-usage/rules-for-writing-haiku.html)  demo, and you created a fantasy place name generator that utilized a grammer, [HW - ill-Favored Coast](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-5.md)

 ## II.
 Overview